Iceblooms/MinimalAPI/README.md

-# MinimalAPI
- Implementation of minimal API with ASP.NET Core
+# Minimal API with ASP.NET Core
+Hi there! ✌

+This repo hosts the samples of applications with MinimalAPI architecture.